Bliss24610/Lemonade-Games-List/readme.md

-# Panda3DS Game Compatibility List
+# Lemonade Game Compatibility List

 Anyone is free to update or share their results here, with the following requirements:
-- You **must** use an official master/main build (either latest stable or latest nightly) with any hacks disabled.
+- You **must** use an official release with any hacks disabled.
 All mods & cheats of any kind must also be disabled.
 - Follow the new issue template and remove any unnecessary text, but **please leave all formatting intact**.
 - Search for a game first before adding a new issue; if you find an existing issue that is out of date, reply to it with a copied/pasted new issue template.
 A curator will then edit the OP with your test data.

 This repository is only for documenting the status of various games.
-For more technical issues, please use the issues tab in the [main Panda3DS repo](https://github.com/wheremyfoodat/Panda3DS).
+For more technical issues, please use the issues tab in the [main Lemonade repo](https://github.com/Lemonade-emu/Lemonade/).

 When you update or add additional information in an issue, please reply to the issue indicating your changes.